Free shipping eligible Supports COD (Cash on Delivery) and PayPal 100% secure transaction

 Image with text

-The Tibetan-style treasure bracelet is based on a necklace made of various materials, combining the values of protection, decoration, practice, and collection.
+The Tibetan multi-treasure bracelet is based on a necklace made of various materials, combining the values of protection, decoration, practice, and collection.

-Originating from the traditions of Tibetan faith and noble adornments, it carries Tibetan Buddhism and folk culture, bringing peace of mind, positive suggestions, and assistance in practice.
+It originates from Tibetan beliefs and the tradition of noble adornments, embodying Tibetan Buddhism and folk culture, and can bring peace of mind, positive suggestions, and assistance in practice.

-Its origin is related to the Bon religion's belief in early Tibet that "everything has a spirit."
-The indigenous people wore and carried natural beads and stones, praying for good fortune.
-After the arrival of Buddhism, mantras and totems were fused, forming the shape of the treasure.
+Its origins are related to the Bon religion's belief in "spirits residing in all things" from early Tibet.
+Indigenous people wore natural beads and stones, praying for blessings.
+After the introduction of Buddhism, mantras and totems were integrated, forming the shape of multi-treasures.

-According to one theory, it originated from the adornments of Tibetan nobility and was later influenced by the "Eighteen Bead Bracelet" from Han China (a bracelet made of eighteen beads).
-It is said to have become established during the cultural fusion of Tibet and Han China in the Ming and Qing dynasties.
-Initially exclusive to the nobility, it gradually became popular among the masses and evolved into a protective adornment.
+According to one theory, it derives from the tradition of noble adornments in Tibet and was later influenced by the "Eighteen Beads Bracelet" from Han China, becoming established during the cultural fusion of Tibet and Han during the Ming and Qing dynasties.
+From being exclusive to nobles, it gradually became popular among the masses, evolving into a protective adornment.

-The modern multi-treasure bracelet inherits the logic of traditional combinations while integrating contemporary aesthetics, making it more suitable for everyday wear and various occasions.
+Modern multi-treasure bracelets inherit the logic of traditional combinations while integrating contemporary aesthetics, making them suitable for everyday wear and various scenes.

 Optional button